cojoda/ByteMe/README.md

 - Compile the `byte.cpp` file along with the other dependencies.
 - Generate an executable that will process `.f24` source files.

-Ah, I see!
-Let me adjust it:

----

 ### Running the Lexer
 Once built, you can run the lexer on example files located in the `./example/` directory.
 For example, to process the `brain.f24` file and display the output, use the following command: